Countertop Providers

 4. Full-service countertop companies — Firms that combine fabrication, material sourcing, and installation under one operation, serving residential or commercial clients directly.

-Listings identify which of these roles a provider performs.
+Providers identify which of these roles a provider performs.
 A single entry may reflect more than one category where a firm is vertically integrated across supply, fabrication, and installation.

 Geographic distribution